With temporary status for Venezuelans, the Biden administration turns to a familiar tool

 “The one who is 18 years old wants to study medicine, but how can I pay for his school if I don’t have the money?
 I can’t ruin that dream,” said Romero, who left the northern city of Valencia on Sept.
 2.

-He came with a nephew and just a few belongings in a backpack, with his children and their mother remaining behind in Venezuela.
-The son who hopes to become a doctor is currently working as a barber, and another, 14, sells drawings for a dollar each.
+He came with a nephew and a few belongings in a backpack.
+His children and their mother remain in Venezuela.
+The son who hopes to become a doctor is working as a barber, and another, 14, sells drawings for a dollar each.

 Returning home to Venezuela is unsafe “due to the enduring humanitarian, security, political, and environmental conditions,” Mayorkas said.